lcgasque/ASSURE-REU/README.md

 Once logged in:
 - Select the lowest computational allotement (top option).
 - Wait for the hub to load, then when loaded, open the terminal option (lower left).
-- Type the following into the terminal and hit enter: cp -r shared/06_08-Tuesday/ .
+- Type the following into the terminal and hit enter: *cp -r shared/06_08-Tuesday/ .*
-- Now on the left panel, double click on "Intro.ipynb", raise your virtual hand on Zoom (so we know you have reached this point), and await further instructions.
+- Now on the left panel, double click on *Intro.ipynb*, raise your virtual hand on Zoom (so we know you have reached this point), and await further instructions.

 ## Survival Guide Tips